-Our objective is to operate as a growth-oriented master limited partnership with a focus on increasing our cash flow and distributions to our unitholders.
+Our objective is to operate as a growth-oriented MLP with a focus on enhancing our cash flow, earnings and return to our unitholders.
 Our strategy is to combine our position as a provider of midstream services in the deeper water regions of the Gulf of Mexico with an aggressive effort to acquire and develop diversified onshore midstream energy assets.
-Accordingly, we also expect a substantial portion of our growth to relate to onshore activities and operations.
-Further, our strategy includes identifying opportunities that create synergies with the other assets and operations of El Paso.
-We intend to continue de-emphasizing our commodity-based activities, such as exploration and production operations, in the future and concentrate on fee-based operations, such as gathering, processing, storage and fractionation, which provide more stable cash flows.
+Our strategy also includes identifying opportunities that create synergies with the other assets and operations of El Paso Corporation.
+We intend to continue de-emphasizing our commodity-based activities, such as exploration and production operations, and to concentrate on fee-based operations, such as gathering, transportation, processing, storage and fractionation, which traditionally provide more stable cash flows.
 We intend to execute our business strategy by: